filipvabrousek/JS-Algorithms/1 - Own-KMeans.md

 	/*------------------------------------------------------INIT MEANS-----------------------------------------------------
-    initalize K random clusters
-    creating new points with random coordinates within the ranges and dimensions of our data set */
+    initalize K(3) random clusters - candidates for centroids meannew points with random coordinates within the ranges and dimensions of our data set */
 	initMeans(k = 3) {